Angush/discord-awards/README.md

 1. Prep backend with keira; need both **(a)** the API endpoint (`/api/contests` or `/api/categories`), and **(b)** the actual category data drawn up and ready to be served. **Make sure to support the section groupings!** (see [CATEGORIES.md](CATEGORIES.md))
 2. Add the submission feedback stuff from [point 4 here](#nomination-restructuring) and [point 6 here](#nominate-page)]
 3. Scrape 2019 fic data from WSS.
 Then manually add NSFW specification to any NSFW fics (only gotta check those with AO3/QQ links).
 Data needed: `title`, `author`, `links` (shortened), and `isNSFW`.
+4. Add support for image-only `other` categories, as well as support for very small images (eg. emojis) - they probably don't display properly.
-4. **`DONE!`** - ~~Make fic/art input (step 2) button say "Proceed" or "Save" or something, instead of "Submit" (which should only be the button name for step 3).~~
+5. **`DONE!`** - ~~Make fic/art input (step 2) button say "Proceed" or "Save" or something, instead of "Submit" (which should only be the button name for step 3).~~
-5. Re-implement the step-skipping functionality by specifying the category name in the url as a slug.
+6. Re-implement the step-skipping functionality by specifying the category name in the url as a slug.
 It was removed in the nomination restructuring commit.
-6. **`ACTUALLY IT LOOKS FINE!`** - ~~Maybe tweak the SelectCategory submit button styling/placement for multiple category selection.
+7. **`ACTUALLY IT LOOKS FINE!`** - ~~Maybe tweak the SelectCategory submit button styling/placement for multiple category selection.
 Looks a little odd.
 (Maybe also change the selected card styling, since it looks pretty much identical to the submit buttons, and in that scenario might be a bit confusing.)~~
-7. **`DONE!`** - ~~Stop input-clear elements from being tab selectable when hidden.~~
+8. **`DONE!`** - ~~Stop input-clear elements from being tab selectable when hidden.~~
-8. **`DONE!`** - ~~Try and implement that "My Nominations" page (see [point 6 here](#nominate-page))?~~
+9. **`DONE!`** - ~~Try and implement that "My Nominations" page (see [point 6 here](#nominate-page))?~~
-9. Perhaps work out a way to have the category selection section be a consistent height (ie. max height), so it doesn't jump partway down the page when there are only a few results?
+10. Perhaps work out a way to have the category selection section be a consistent height (ie. max height), so it doesn't jump partway down the page when there are only a few results?
-10. ...?
+11. ...?

 And MAYBE some other stuff: